Already Successful?…How to Become EPIC!

 If you work hard enough at contributing, you may even leave the world the fruit of true epicness – a legacy that will live on after you.
 So, no need for a suit of armour, a rubber dinghy, or growing a Gable-esque moustache.
 Unless you want to do those things, of course.
 Instead, I’ll leave you with the words of a truly epic man:

 “We are here for the sake of each other.
-Many times a day I realize how much my own outer and inner life is built upon the labours of my fellow men, both living and dead, and how earnestly I must exert myself in order to give in return as much as I have received…Only a life lived for others is a life worthwhile.” – Albert Einsteinhttp://www.wiseism.com/already-successful-become-epic/http://www.wiseism.com/wp-content/uploads/Become-epic.jpghttp://www.wiseism.com/wp-content/uploads/Become-epic-299x300.jpgWise Livingachievement,become happy,becoming epic,belonging,change your life,charity,contribution,epicness,goals,human needs,ideology,life,life's purpose,living wisely,making the most of your life,maslow,resolutions,successYou don't have to parade around in Gladiator armour waving a sword to take part in something epic.
+Many times a day I realize how much my own outer and inner life is built upon the labours of my fellow men, both living and dead, and how earnestly I must exert myself in order to give in return as much as I have received…Only a life lived for others is a life worthwhile.” – Albert Einsteinhttps://www.wiseism.com/already-successful-become-epic/https://www.wiseism.com/wp-content/uploads/Become-epic.jpghttps://www.wiseism.com/wp-content/uploads/Become-epic-299x300.jpgWise Livingachievement,become happy,becoming epic,belonging,change your life,charity,contribution,epicness,goals,human needs,ideology,life,life's purpose,living wisely,making the most of your life,maslow,resolutions,successYou don't have to parade around in Gladiator armour waving a sword to take part in something epic.
 Nor do you have to snog Leonardo Di Caprio on a sinking ship or run around telling people that frankly you don't give a damn.
 The term 'epic' is often applied to stories...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism